GPU acceleration of plane-wave density functional theory calculations in Abinit: Porting framework

 \subsection{Limiting dimensions}

 Limiting dimensions are responsible for bottlenecks and condition scaling.
-These dimensions, along with mathematical operations most highly affected, are: \begin{itemize} \item number of electronic bands: linear algebra operations, \item number of plane waves: FFTs, matrix-matrix multiplications. \end{itemize}
+These dimensions, along with mathematical operations most highly affected, are: \begin{itemize} \item number of electronic bands: linear algebra operations used for orthogonalization and diagonalization procedures, \item number of plane waves: size of FFTs (assuming batched band execution), matrix-matrix multiplications. \end{itemize}

-Note that $k$-point parallelism is embarrassingly parallel and is therefore not a limiting dimension.
-Fortunately, the mathematical operations constrained by other limiting dimensions are inherently GPU-friendly, suggesting strong portability potential for our code.
+Note that \kpoint treatment is highly efficient and requires minimal communication, and is therefore not a limiting dimension.
+Fortunately, the mathematical operations constrained by limiting dimensions are inherently GPU-friendly, suggesting strong portability potential for our code.
+The following section further explains how limiting dimensions affect algorithms.